LucyDillon/AMRProPredict/README.md

-Due to large file sizes of the Sourmash DBs, please download the files from the following link on the Open Science Framework: https://osf.io/qv3fs/overview?view_only=181294b8e47e4fd780e3b292158c8b43
+Due to large file sizes of the Sourmash DBs, please download the files from the following link on the Open Science Framework: https://osf.io/qv3fs/overview?view_only=181294b8e47e4fd780e3b292158c8b43 Put these sourmash files into the same folder as the model files "data".

-Download eggNOG DBs from: http://eggnog5.embl.de/download/emapperdb-5.0.2/
+Download eggNOG DBs from: http://eggnog5.embl.de/download/emapperdb-5.0.2/ Put these files inside the AMRcast directory.

 ## Extra
 I would advise checking the sourmash output file to ensure the genome is sufficiently similar to the training data to make an accurate prediction. \